dparksports/multiviewgeometry/README.md

 4) to reconstrct the real world in real time.
 4) to estimate the norm vectors of direction and velocity of dynamic agents.
 5) to estimate the traffic signs and signals.
-6) robustly estimate with arcmin of 1 degree at few centimeters.
+6) robustly estimate point clouds in arcmin of 1 degree at few centimeters.

 ## Why another platform?